-- And so is authenticity!
-In the world of sports cards and especially in the world of autographs, authenticity is everything.
+In the world of collectibles, authenticity is everything.
 If you're selling items that have been professionally authenticated or come from private signings, you will realize a much higher price in the end.
 It is important to know where the autograph came from or who sold it to you.

 If you'd like to have your autographs professionally authenticated, we recommend JSA (James Spence Authentication) for our third-party authenticator, as Mr. Spence is regarded as the hobby's foremost authority on autographs.
 He even paid us a visit for two days authenticating in person in July, 2018!